The integrated annual report (IAR) of Assore Limited (Assore or group) covers the period 1 July 2015 to 30 June 2016.

-The IAR of Assore Limited (Assore or group) covers the period 1 July 2012 to 30 June 2013.
-The group’s financial year ends on 30 June, and unless otherwise indicated or described, the information included in this report refers to the years ended 30 June 2013 and 30 June 2012.
-The previous IAR covered the period 1 July 2011 to 30 June 2012.
-Where any restatements have been made to any disclosures in the previous IAR, these are explained within the relevant sections.
+The group’s financial year ends on 30 June, and unless otherwise indicated or described, the information included in this report refers to the years ended 30 June 2015 and 30 June 2016.
+The previous IAR covered the period 1 July 2014 to 30 June 2015.
+Where any restatements have been made to material disclosures in the previous IAR, these are explained within the relevant sections.

 The entities reported on include the following: